So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 Some programs are accredited but are still considered Continuing Coach Education.
 But if your program isn’t accredited, you can still submit documentation to prove the curriculum meets ICF standards.

-In addition to submitting the curriculum, you’ll also need to complete your 10 mentor coaching hours separately.
-You’ll also need to go through the performance evaluation separately.
+In addition to submitting the curriculum, you’ll also need to complete your 10 mentor coaching hours and performance evaluation separately.

 Best Executive Coaching Certification Programs